mmistakes/minimal-mistakes/_drafts/project-loom.md

 In such an approach, every thread can use its own local variable to store information.
 The need to share mutable states among threads, the well-known "hard part" of concurrent programming, drastically decreases.
 However, using such an approach, we can easily reach the limit of the number of threads we can create.

-As we said in the article concerning Kotlin Coroutines, many different approaches have risen during the past years to overcome the above problem.
+As we said in the article concerning Kotlin Coroutines, many different approaches have risen in recent years to overcome the above problem.
 Reactive programming and async/await strategies are two of the most popular.

 The reactive programming initiatives try to overcome the lack of thread resources by building a custom DSL to declaratively describe the data flow and let the framework handle concurrency.
-However, DSL is tough to understand and use, losing the simplicity that Java tries to give us.
+However, DSL is tough to understand and use, losing the simplicity Java tries to give us.

 Also, the async/await approach, such as Kotlin coroutines, has its own problems.
 Even though it aims to model the _one task per thread_ approach, it can't rely on any native JVM construct.
 For example, Kotlin coroutines based the whole story on _suspending functions_, i.e., functions that can suspend a coroutine.
-However, the suspension is wholly based upon non-blocking IO, which we can achieve using libraries based on Netty, for example.
+However, the suspension is wholly based upon non-blocking IO, which we can achieve using libraries based on Netty.
 However, not every task can be expressed in terms of non-blocking IO.
 Ultimately, we must divide our program into two parts: one based on non-blocking IO (suspending functions) and one that does not.
 This is a challenging task; it takes work to do it correctly.
-Moreover, we lose again the simplicity that we want to have in our programs.
+Moreover, we lose again the simplicity we want in our programs.

 The above are reasons why the JVM community is looking for a better way to write concurrent programs.
 Project Loom is one of the attempts to solve the problem.
 So, let's introduce the first brick of the project: _virtual threads_.